aquarius-wing/personal-sync/README.md

 ### Custom Configuration

-You can customize CalendarSync behavior using `CalendarSyncConfiguration`:
+You can customize PersonalSync behavior using `CalendarSyncConfiguration`:

 ```swift
 // Custom configuration with auto-start